Mick Jagger

 Pictured: Mick Jagger

-He is the father of eight children, grandfather of five grandchildren, and a great-granddaughter.
+He's the father of eight children, grandfather to five grandchildren, and great-grandfather to one great-granddaughter.
 He underwent heart surgery but recorded a new song with the band, "Living In A Ghost Town," in spring 2020 after a long hiatus.

 Childhood and Youth